-- Describe fundamental atomic structure. - Explain the processes of ionization and excitation. - Describe the electromagnetic spectrum. - Describe wavelength and frequency and how they are related to velocity. - Explain the relationship of energy, wavelength and frequency. - Explain the wave-particle duality phenomena. - Identify the properties of x-rays. - Describe the processes of ionization and excitation. - Describe charged and uncharged forms of particulate radiation. - Differentiate between ionizing and nonionizing radiation. - Describe radioactivity and radioactive decay in terms of alpha, beta and gamma emission. - Compare the production of bremsstrahlung and characteristic radiations. - Describe the conditions necessary to produce x-radiation. - Describe the x-ray emission spectra. - Identify the factors that affect the x-ray emission spectra. - Discuss various photon interactions with matter by describing the interaction, relation to atomic number, photon energy and part density, and their applications in diagnostic radiology. - Discuss relationships of wavelength and frequency to beam characteristics. - Discuss the clinical significance of the photoelectric and modified scattering interactions in diagnostic imaging.
+- Describe fundamental atomic structure. - Explain the processes of ionization and excitation. - Describe the electromagnetic spectrum. - Describe wavelength and frequency and how they are related to velocity. - Explain the relationship of energy, wavelength and frequency. - Explain the wave-particle duality phenomena. - Identify the properties of x-rays. - Describe particulate radiation. - Differentiate between ionizing and nonionizing radiation. - Describe radioactivity and radioactive decay in terms of alpha, beta and gamma emission. - Compare the production of bremsstrahlung and characteristic radiations. - Describe the conditions necessary to produce x-radiation. - Describe the x-ray emission spectra. - Identify the factors that affect the x-ray emission spectra. - Discuss various photon interactions with matter. - Discuss relationships of wavelength and frequency to beam characteristics. - Discuss the clinical significance of the photoelectric and modified scattering (Compton) interactions in diagnostic imaging.